Dunfermline 1 Inverness CT 1Saturday, 22nd Jan 2022

 Dunfermline had pushed up in numbers and they were awarded a penalty after Pybus ran around the back of Edwards and then tried a cross in from the left that David Carson stopped with his hand.
 Steven LAWLESS stepped up to convert the 80th minute penalty with a left footed shot into the bottom left.
 The first goal for the Pars from the spot this season made it 1-1.

-In the end Steven Lawless’ first goal for Dunfermline secured the one point that was enough to lift Dunfermline off the bottom of the table and set up another crucial game the following Saturday against tenth placed Queen of the South.
+Steven Lawless’ first goal for Dunfermline secured the one point that was enough to lift his side off the bottom of the table and set up another crucial game the following Saturday against now tenth placed Queen of the South.

 SUBS NOT USED: Kyle Macdonald, Nikolay Todorov, Leon Jones, Deniz Mehmet (GK)